 Text types are a category of variables in programming that allow us to manipulate and work with text data, such as words, phrases, names, and messages.

-These types of variables are very common in our programs (for example, a person’s name, a shipping address, or the text to be displayed to the user in a dialog window).
+These variable types are very common in our programs (for example, a person’s name, a shipping address, or the text to display to the user in a dialog window).

 This is because humans use words and text to communicate.
-However, for a computer, handling text is not as straightforward and natural.
-Thus, we have had to build the necessary structures to manage them.
+However, for a computer, handling text is not so simple and natural.
+So we have had to build the necessary structures to manage it.

 The char type

-The char variable type (short for “character”) is the basic unit of text used in many programming languages.
+The char variable type (abbreviation for “character” in English), is the basic unit of text used in many programming languages.
 It represents a single character, such as a letter, a number, or a symbol.

-In reality, a computer does not understand anything about characters or text.
-They can only handle numbers.
+In reality, a computer doesn’t understand anything about characters or text.
+They only know how to handle numbers.
 So, how are characters stored in a computer?

-This is where character encoding tables, such as ASCII or Unicode, come into play.
+This is where the character translation table comes into play, such as ASCII or Unicode.
 These tables assign a unique number to each character (for example, the character “A” is represented by the number 65 in the ASCII table).

 In this way, when we work with char variables in a program, we are actually manipulating the numbers that represent the characters according to a specific encoding.